 In the case of VA loans, flashing a Super Bowl ring won’t help you.
 What you’ll need is a Certificate of Eligibility (COE) to show your lender that you qualify based on your service history and duty status.

 Easy enough?
-Yes, but you’ll also need to meet your lender’s credit and income loan requirements to receive financing.
+Yes, but you’ll also need to meet other VA loan requirements to receive financing such as credit and income requirements.
 As always, a good credit score is the perfect launching point to secure VA-backed loans and refinancing loans.

 Length of service requirements for veterans and service members on active duty vary: